Community Tree Plantings

 Also please note that the planter-helper and the caretaker (person who will water and weed the tree) do not have to be the resident/owner.
 If you have elderly neighbors who would like a tree but are not up to physical participation, or absentee landlords, we encourage the group to ask for the participation of other neighbors to help with the work.
 Having neighbors as backup to water will also be helpful during vacation absences.

 1) The group’s organizer should submit the Community Tree Planting Group Application, including Attachment 2 – Summary (list of requesting addresses) and Attachment 3 – Supporting Detail (copy to be filled out be each requesting resident/owner).
 Each participant should read Attachment 1 – Commitment/Expectations.
 You can download the Group Application as a fillable PDF (opens in new window).

 2) Each requesting address should have a suitable empty spot on their berm (the grass strip between sidewalk and street) and have a person willing to water the newly-planted tree weekly for the first two years of its life and keep its mulched area weeded.
 We must ensure that any trees we plant will have sufficient water; otherwise they will not survive and your efforts and our money will have been wasted.
 To facilitate watering, each tree will have a drip irrigation bag, which will need to be filled with 20 gallons of water approximately once a week from spring to fall.

-Training for Participants – Saturday morning to be determined (early April)
+Training for Participants – Saturday morning to be determined (likely April 11, 2020)

-Planting Day – Saturday morning to be determined (late April)
+Planting Day – Saturday morning to be determined (late April/early May)